 It can be used on hard floor surfaces.

 You can use it on hard floorings.
 So far, I’ve only tried it on solid, concrete floor, without carpeting.
-I used this mat when I went Santorini in winter (read my Santorini low-season guide!).
+I used this mat in my hotel room when I went Santorini in winter.

 | Also read: How it was to travel solo in Santorini |

-- (Hard to purchase – only available on Khataland’s website or Amazon.
-When I was seeking this mat, it wasn’t available on popular shopping sites used by Singaporeans such as Lazada or Qoo10, or incredibly expensive (like S$200+).)
+- Not easily accessible for purchase.
+It wasn’t available on popular shopping sites used by Singaporeans such as Lazada or Qoo10, or incredibly expensive (S$200+).

 - If you’re going to stay at lodgings without carpeted flooring